-• If manual authentication is enabled, the user receives an in-browser logon prompt, and Internet requests are filtered by the user or group policy and Internet activity is logged under the network user name.

-• If manual authentication is not enabled, the Default policy is applied to Internet requests and Internet activity is logged under the local user name.
+- If manual authentication is enabled, the user receives an in-browser logon prompt, and Internet requests are managed according to the user or group policy and Internet activity is logged under the network user name. - If manual authentication is not enabled, the Default policy is applied to Internet requests and Internet activity is logged under the local user name.